Dog Boarding Cost: $25–$85/Night (2026 Price Guide by City & Facility)

 - Are there additional fees for medications or special diets?

 - What are the pickup/dropoff times?
+(Look for facilities like PawsVIP with extended 5am-9pm hours for maximum flexibility)

-- Are there late fees?
+- Are there late fees for pickups outside standard hours?

 - Do they charge extra during holidays?